ymerejsasnak/THE-MAZE/README.md

 mitigated by items the player picks up along the way

 ## some plans/ideas
-* generate a maze of x * x size with a depth first search algorithm
-* display only maze visible in player's current range of sight
-* maze scrolls: player always in center of display
-* maze wraps visually: not really a toroidal maze, but make it look that way (but only draw wrapped map, no items, etc?) for when player is at the edge (just to make it more visually confusing instead of being able to orient self based on obvious wall)
-* use pygame color object for easy nice-looking shadow fade along visibility radius
 * likely incorporate difficulty levels with different maze sizes, different item frequencies
-* player starts in center, finish is placed in one of four corners randomly
 * for simplicity, keep maze and its display basically square, but have a side window for displaying inventory/messages/etc
 * saveable game (save maze, position, inventory)
 * move counter for end-game scoring (with high score list)
 * timer also?
-* add sounds/music!!! (make simple atmospheric stuff)
+* add sounds/music!!! (make simple stuff - walk sound, item get sound, wall bump sound, creepy drone music loop(s))
+* randomly add flavor/atmosphere text every so often (ie 'its cold in here', 'i don't like the way my footsteps echo', etc)
 * SEE ALL MESSY 'MAZESTUFF' FILES FOR SOME OF ABOVE ALREADY WORKED OUT SEPERATELY
 * KEEP IT CLEAN, MODULARIZED, ETC

-## items
+## possible items
-* breadcrumb pouch: get a random number of breadcrumbs - these can be placed as markers on the maze floor
+* breadcrumb pouch: get a random number of breadcrumbs - these can be placed as markers on the maze floor (And also picked back up)
 * lantern fuel: increases your sight range (not meant to be realistic in any way)
-* chalk: use to draw symbols on the maze floor (preset or any letter or what?)
-* maybe: placeable torch (small and large) - keeps an area visible even when you aren't there
-* compass: shows rough direction (n,s,e,w,ne,se,nw,sw) to the finish
+* compass: shows rough direction (n,s,e,w,ne,se,nw,sw) to the finish (or maybe make it graphical using atan or whatever to draw the line)
-* robot idea1: random movement robots (with varying - small/large - sight range?)
-* robot idea2: use A* to move along correct path, but only for a limited # of moves (dies)
+* robot: use A* to move along correct path and draws arrows on floor, but only for a limited # of moves (x battery power)
-* other robot ideas: wall hugger robot, robot that draws on the floor
 * map - visited cells remain (dimly) visible

 ## TO DO:
 * clean up everything done so far, esp maze class, and add comments, etc.
+* change maze display to drawing on a seperate surface for maze vs sidebar
+* work on inventory/message sidebar
+* implement items/inventory
+* add music (stream longer baseline atmosphere with other looped 'sounds' over it)
+* and sfx (footsteps, item get, item use, etc)
+* implement win condition, timer, scoring
+* add instructions (opens new window?)